KGFK (AM)

-KGFK (1590 AM, "Rock 95") is a radio station broadcasting a classic rock format.
+KGFK (1590 kHz, "Rock 95") is an AM radio station broadcasting a classic rock format.
 Licensed to East Grand Forks, Minnesota, it serves the Grand Forks, North Dakota metropolitan area.
 The station also broadcasts on translators K239BG (95.7 FM, "Rock 95") in Grand Forks and K248DH (97.5 FM, "Rock 95") in East Grand Forks.
 It first began broadcasting in 1959 under the call sign KRAD and used the call sign KCNN for several years.
 The station is currently owned by Leighton Broadcasting, and competes with iHeartMedia's active rock 107.5 KJKJ "KJ108" and classic hits KQHT "96.1 The Fox".

 History

 KCNN days

 KGFK/1590 previously aired a news/talk format as KCNN, and starting focusing on nationally syndicated talk shows after being bought by Leighton Broadcasting in 2003 to differentiate with co-owned KNOX.

 Rooster and Fox Sports

 On September 27, 2007, KCNN continued KNOX-FM/94.7's classic country as "The Rooster", as KNOX-FM/94.7 flipped to classic rock.
 Because of popularity, Rush Limbaugh was still syndicated on weekdays at normal time.

 On August 14, 2009, KCNN flipped to a sports format featuring programming from Fox Sports Radio, and competed with FAN Network affiliate KKXL-AM/1440.